Your cookie preferences

 Broadband and TV deals combine your broadband and TV service into the same contract.
 This is only possible with providers offering both services, such as Sky, BT, Virgin Media, TalkTalk and EE.
 But if you use both services regularly, you could save a significant amount each month and avoid paying extra for two separate bills.

 Some providers also let you add a mobile phone contract to your broadband package, saving you money by combining both services into one package.
-Providers that have mobile phone networks, like Vodafone, BT and EE, will offer these bundles.
+Providers with mobile phone networks, like Vodafone, BT, and EE, will offer these bundles.

 Take a look at the latest TV and broadband packages on Uswitch.

-The price of a broadband deal is often impacted by its speed, but it can also go up depending on how many other services they come with and which provider offers them.
+The price of a broadband deal is often impacted by its speed, but it can also go up depending on the number of other services it includes and which provider offers them.

 Once you've decided what you want from a broadband package, you should have a rough price range.
 For example, a simple broadband-only deal of about 60Mbps can often range between £22-£30 per month.